conradhuebler/SupraFit/README.md

 # SupraFit

 A Open Source Qt6 based fitting tool for supramolecular titration experiments (NMR, UV-VIS and Calorimetry), Michaelis Menten Kinetics and indidual custom models.
-Custom models are work in progress and not yet well documented.
-For the start, please have a look at [here](https://github.com/conradhuebler/SupraFit/raw/master/docs/ScriptedModels.md)

 A short introduction can be downloaded [here](https://github.com/conradhuebler/SupraFit/raw/master/docs/Quickstart.pdf).
 For question, comments, feedback etc. please use the email adress on page 18 in that Quickstart.

 ## Getting SupraFit
 [SupraFit 2.0 binaries](https://github.com/conradhuebler/SupraFit/releases/tag/2.0.0) are available for Linux (as AppImage), for Windows and macOS.

-Windows users please note, that SupraFit requires the Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019 to be installed, which includes for example msvcp140.dll and msvcp140_1.dll.
+Windows users please note, that SupraFit 2.0 requires the Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019 to be installed, which includes for example msvcp140.dll and msvcp140_1.dll.
-It may be downloaded [from the official website.](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads)
+It may be downloaded [from the official website.](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) This holds not true for the most recent Nightly Build for Windows platforms.
+They are compilied with MinGW and all dlls are shipped with the zip archive.

 ### History
 - [SupraFit 2.0](https://github.com/conradhuebler/SupraFit/releases/tag/2.0.0) stable version, first public release